Tuscan Chicken Recipe with Fresh Tomatoes and Basil

 3 cups baby spinach

-• Whisk in the heavy cream and cheese.
+• Whisk in the heavy cream.

 1 1/2 cups heavy cream, 1/3 cup parmesan cheese